Your Annual Skin Cancer Detection Guide

-Skin cancer is the most common form of cancers, but it is also one of the easiest forms to diagnose and may be completely curable if caught early.* If left untreated, however, skin cancer can be deadly.
-Melanoma, the most aggressive form of skin cancer, is life-threatening, which is why seeing your local CSI dermatologist for a yearly exam is crucial.
+Skin cancer is the most common form of cancers, but it is also one of the easiest forms to diagnose and may be completely curable if caught early.
+If left untreated, however, skin cancer can be deadly.
+Melanoma, the most aggressive form of skin cancer, is life-threatening, which is why seeing your local California Skin Institute dermatologist for a yearly exam is crucial.

 Even people who apply sunscreen daily, or have darker complexions may still be at risk and should be checked regularly.

 Here is a guide to preparing for your annual skin check exam:

 - Place a recurring skin check reminder on your calendar or in your smartphone for yourself and other members of your family to be sure you see your dermatologist at California Skin Institute annually.

 - Book your appointment at the start of each new year so you will always remember.

 - Perform full-body self-checks once a month.
 Carefully look over your entire body for changes or abnormalities.
 Don’t forget to check all around your scalp, between fingers and between toes.
 If you notice any changes in moles or other growths, contact your California Skin Institute provider for an appointment right away.

 - Take off all nail polish prior to seeing your dermatologist, as skin cancer can sometimes occur under fingernails.